axiom-crypto/axiom-quickstart/readme.md

-# Axiom Quickstart
+# AxiomV1 Quickstart

+ > ℹ️**NOTE**: This is a quickstart guide for AxiomV1.
+For the quickstart using the latest version of Axiom, see the [main branch of axiom-quickstart](https://github.com/axiom-crypto/axiom-quickstart).

 ## Introduction

-This starter repo is a guide to get you started making your first [Axiom](https://axiom.xyz) query as quickly as possible using the [Axiom SDK](https://github.com/axiom-crypto/axiom-sdk).
-To learn more about Axiom, check out the developer docs at [docs.axiom.xyz](https://docs.axiom.xyz) or join our developer [Telegram](https://t.me/axiom_discuss).
+This starter repo is a guide to get you started making your first [Axiom](https://axiom.xyz) V1 query as quickly as possible.
+To learn more about Axiom, check out the V1 developer docs at [docs.axiom.xyz](https://docs-v1.axiom.xyz) or join our developer [Telegram](https://t.me/axiom_discuss).

 ## Setup